Grafrajohn/GrahamArt/_posts/2021-02-26-a-definition-of-art-as-a-sign-language-between-hearts.md

 ---
 Wittgenstein said that we all know art when we see it.

 However this seems to be an unsatisfactory way to approach a definition of art.
 Appreciating that the objections least in recent times the definition of that happy if any valid objections us.
 So is there a way to actually define fine art?

-I suggest that there might be a way to define that by looking at the process of creating it.
+I suggest that there might be a way to define art by looking at the process of creating it.

 What if we looked at the language of signs and dipped into the discipline of senility to see this could be helpful in defining that.

 In addition lay what if we say that that is the communication process between Hans.
 But basically through at one that can communicate with another.

 Wittgenstein famously said the following about art: